microsoft/pyright/docs/configuration.md

 <a name="reportWildcardImportFromLibrary"></a> **reportWildcardImportFromLibrary** [boolean or string, optional]: Generate or suppress diagnostics for a wildcard import from an external library.
 The use of this language feature is highly discouraged and can result in bugs when the library is updated.
 The default value for this setting is `"warning"`.

+<a name="reportAbstractUsage"></a> **reportAbstractUsage** [boolean or string, optional]: Generate or suppress diagnostics for the attempted instantiate an abstract or protocol class or use of an abstract method.
+The default value for this setting is `"error"`.

 <a name="reportAssertTypeFailure"></a> **reportAssertTypeFailure** [boolean or string, optional]: Generate or suppress diagnostics for a type mismatch detected by the `typing.assert_type` call.
 The default value for this setting is `"error"`.

 <a name="reportInconsistentOverload"></a> **reportInconsistentOverload** [boolean or string, optional]: Generate or suppress diagnostics for an overloaded function that has overload signatures that are inconsistent with each other or with the implementation.
 The default value for this setting is `"error"`.